Node bipartition for rigidity and localization of networks with heterogeneous sensing: Proof of Lemma

-Using $(\ref{l7})$, one can directly derive $(\ref{l8})$.\\ \textit{Case 2:} $k\in\mathcal{V}_{D}$.
-There are two nodes measuring RoDs in the triangle $\Delta p_{i}p_{j}p_{k}$.
+\textit{Case 2:} $k\in\mathcal{V}_{D}$.
+There are two vertices among $i, j$, and $k$ lying in $\mathcal{V}_{D}$.
 Similarly, all the RoDs and SA $\alpha_{ijk}$ are determined.
 One can show that all the SAs can be determined no matter whether the triangle is degenerate or not.
-Following a similar routine in case 1, one can finish the proof. \end{proof}
+Following a similar routine in Case 1, one can finish the proof. \end{proof}